senescent777/senescent777/README.md

 - 👋 Hi, I’m @senescent777.
-I created this repository as an required excercise in a git course i recently enrolled.
+I created this repository as an required excercise for a git course i recently enrolled.